KRTV

 KRTV (channel 3) is a television station in Great Falls, Montana, United States, affiliated with CBS.
-It is owned by the E. W. Scripps Company alongside KTGF-LD (channel 50), the local NBC affiliate, and is part of the Montana Television Network (MTN), a statewide network of CBS-affiliated stations.
-KRTV's studios and transmitter are located on Old Havre Highway in Black Eagle, just outside Great Falls.
+It is owned by the E. W. Scripps Company alongside KTGF-LD (channel 50), the local NBC affiliate.
+KRTV and KTGF are part of the Montana Television Network (MTN), a statewide network including all of the state's CBS-affiliated stations.
+Studios and transmitter facilities are located on Old Havre Highway in Black Eagle, just outside Great Falls.

-In Helena, Montana, KRTV is repeated on a low-power semi-satellite, KXLH-LD (channel 9), which airs the same network and syndicated programming but with Helena-specific commercials and evening newscasts.
+In Helena, Montana, KRTV is repeated on a low-power semi-satellite, KXLH-LD (channel 9), which airs the same network and syndicated programming but with Helena-specific commercials.
 KXLH-LD has studios on West Lyndale Avenue in Helena, shared with that city's NBC affiliate, KTVH-DT (channel 12).
 Master control and some internal operations of KXLH-LD are handled by KRTV in Great Falls.

 KRTV was the second television station to sign on in Great Falls, doing so in 1958.
 Its purchase by Joe Sample in 1969 led to the foundation of MTN.
 From 1971 to 1984, the station was MTN's hub and produced statewide newscasts for air across the state.
 Since the 1990s, the station has generally been the Great Falls market leader for local news.